 - What is the business category of the site?

 What do they do?
 Who is their audience?
 Where are they located?
 You can look up other businesses in their area that would technically qualify as competitors because chances are they have looked through their competitors sites and want something worthy of competition.

 A little extra touch can go a long way.
 If the customer has a logo with a graphic that could visibly fit in the tiny space on the page title tab, crop the graphic and put it there.
 No one likes to see a little paper icon up there, it looks unfinished.
-If the customer does not have a logo or if their logo doesn't have a graphic you can crop out to use in place of a favicon, take a few minutes to pick a free one out for them.

 Is it a vertical or horizontal logo?
 Is the quality good?